Jinwen-XU/ProjLib/README.md

 ## Introduction

 `ProjLib` is a collection of tools that help you write LaTeX document.
-With `PJLtoolkit` loaded, you no longer need to set up the theorem-like environments nor to manually configure the appropriate multilingual settings.
+With package `ProjLib` loaded (note that it is case-sensitive), you no longer need to set up the theorem-like environments nor to manually configure the appropriate multilingual settings.
 In addition, a series of auxiliary functionalities are introduced.

 The collection includes:
 1. `PJLamssim.sty`